 The FDIC insures CDs for up to $250k per person per institution, so they’re safe investments even if the bank fails and goes bankrupt, as many did during the Great Recession.

 Long-term investing in the stock market is an excellent way to grow your money.
-The stock market can be risky, but it’s also one of the best ways to ensure that your hard-earned cash will continue to grow over time.
+The stock market can be risky, but it’s also one of the best ways to ensure that your hard-earned cash will grow over time.

 Suppose you’re looking into making long-term investments in individual stocks.
 In that case, it’s crucial to diversify across many different businesses and asset classes like bonds and real estate.